Stephen M. Phillips

 ways of choosing four corners in the cube other than (0,0,0).
 Four corners can be connected in (4!=24) ways.
 There are therefore (70×24=1680) ways of joining four corners.
 There are (35×24=840) paths joining (0,0,0) to three other corners and 840 paths connecting four corners other than (0,0,0).

-These properties have striking parallels with the description of the UPA by Annie Besant and C.W.
-Leadbeater.5 This basic building block of matter consist of ten closed curves, or ‘whorls’ (Fig. 14) that wind side by side 2½ times around the surface of an ovoid and then return to their starting points at
+These properties have striking parallels with the description of the UPA by Besant & Leadbeater.5 This basic building block of matter consist of ten closed curves, or ‘whorls’ (Fig. 14) that wind side by side 2½ times around the surface of an ovoid and then return to their starting points at

 Figure 14.
 The number of ways of joining all possible sets of four corners of a cube is 1680.
 This is the number of circularly polarised oscillations of each whorl in the UPA/superstring.